Burnthebook/craft3-ticketsolve/README.md

 To trigger the sync manually, go in Control Panel → Ticketsolve and click the "Sync Now" button.

+In order to not hit the rate limit of Ticketsolve a limit of 250 API calls per import has been set.
+Shows will be imported in blocks of 250 until all have been imported.
+Then the cycle starts again.

 ## Shows Field

 The plugin adds a new relationship field type called "Ticketsolve Shows".
 It allows you to add Shows to your entries in Craft.